 Fair value is estimated at the present value of the future distributions expected to be received over the term of the agreement, which is equivalent to the fair value of the trust assets.
-Beneficial interests are classified within Level 2 of the hierarchy if the fair values of the underlying investments are determined through quoted market prices or other observable inputs and the Foundation expects to have the ability to redeem the trust assets in the near term.
+Beneficial interests are classified within Level 2 of the hierarchy if the Foundation expects to have the ability to redeem the trust assets in the near term.
 Beneficial interests in which the Foundation will never have the ability to redeem are classified within Level 3 of the hierarchy.